 Portable Apps is not Crazy Prepared enough.
 How about a full operating system with all that plus diagnostic software, password recovery and all other hacking tools?
 Slax is all you need.

 Robert Falcon Scott on the other hand, did not prepare as well.
 Well, he prepared, but he was carried away by the romantic ideals of the gentlemen explorer and sincerely believed that at the end of the day, it would be his indefatigable British spirit and on-the-fly thinking that will carry him through to victory.
-What really came back to bite him during his fatal trip was that he somehow felt that the expedition would be considered invalid if he and his men did not bodily haul most of their gear: that having too many pack-animal was cheating.
+What really came back to bite him during his fatal trip was that he somehow felt that the expedition would be considered invalid if he and his men did not bodily haul most of their gear: that having too many pack-animals was cheating.
 Amundsen, who presumably has taken note of Shackleton's voyage, had no such ideas and simply planned for survival.
 Nowadays, Scott's case is generally taught as what not do do when planning a mission.
+He also died 11 miles away from his first (or last, depending on your definition) supply depot.
+A bit more "crazy-preparedness" and he would've made it back alive.

 Turned on its head in the real life anecdote of King Mithridates.
 Fearing poisoning, Mithridates began systematically dosing himself with every known poison, a little at a time until he could eat and drink in ease as his would-be assassins looked on.
 Unfortunately, he was eventually deposed and imprisoned, where he tried to commit suicide by, you guessed it, poisoning.
 As the poem goes, "Mithridates, he died old."